-- Assign a control panel type to the remote panel module.
-(It is important actually to mount a control panel of that type to the remote panel module.
-Otherwise, the remote panel will perform incorrectly, if at all.) - Configure the remote panel module to support control panel functions for the panel type you selected.
-(This can be complex.)
+- 1 Assign a control panel type to a remote panel module.
+(When you place the panel in service, It is important to mount a control panel of that particular type on the remote panel module.
+Otherwise, the remote panel will function incorrectly, if at all.) - 2 Configure the remote panel module to support control panel functions for the panel type you selected.
+(This is usually very simple, but design issues can be complex.)